MicrosoftDocs/architecture-center/docs/solution-ideas/articles/backup-archive-on-premises-applications.md

 ## Components
 * Azure [Backup Server](https://azure.microsoft.com/services/backup/) orchestrates the backup of machines and manages the configuration of the restore procedures.
 It also has two days of backup data for operational recovery.
 * [Azure Backup](https://azure.microsoft.com/services/backup/) service runs on the cloud and holds the recovery points, enforces policies, and enables you to manage data and application protection.
-You don’t need to create or manage an Azure Blob storage account when using [Azure Backup](https://azure.microsoft.com/services/backup/).
+You donâ€™t need to create or manage an Azure Blob storage account when using [Azure Backup](https://azure.microsoft.com/services/backup/).
 * [Blob Storage](https://azure.microsoft.com/services/storage/blobs/): Blob storage that partner solutions such as Commvault connect to for backing up data and applications.
 You need to create and manage Azure Blob storage when using partner solutions.

 ## Next Steps